The Theory of Producing

 the decreasing steam pressure since too much steam is condensed at the

 consumers compared to what the steam boiler actually delivers.
-The reduction

 of steam pressure in the system is consequently detected by the control and